masakhane-io/masakhanePreprocessor/README.md

 # masakhane-preprocessor
-An effective preprocessing tool for African languages (🔧 Beta version).
+An effective language-first preprocessing tool for African languages (🔧 Beta version).

 We build on the [clean-text](https://github.com/jfilter/clean-text/tree/master/cleantext) preprocessor.